Symtoms of Ischaemic Heart Disease

 Person with sweat, nausea and vomiting next to a toilet

 Sweating, nausea and vomiting.
 These symptoms may all appear together or individually.
-In reality they are caused by the body’s response, specifically that of the nervous system, to the heart muscle ischaemia which represents a serious injury.
+They are caused by the body’s response, specifically that of the nervous system, to the heart muscle ischaemia which represents a serious injury.

 Person fainting